GustavoRodovalho/SynthDataGen/README.md

     K3 --> L
 ```

-Given that, this repository aims to provide a framework for assessing data representativeness by applying and comparing clustering and decision-making algorithms under controlled and reproducible conditions.
+Given that, this repository aims to provide the basis for frameworks for assessing data representativeness by applying and comparing clustering and decision-making algorithms under controlled and reproducible conditions.